-- 279 - A significant change (refer to definition of "significant change") means a change that could reasonably be expected to affect the safety and/or performance/effectiveness of a medical device. - 282 283 284 - Significant changes can include changes to any of the following: - 285 (a) the manufacturing process, facility or equipment; - (b) the manufacturing quality control procedures, including the methods, tests, reference or procedures used to control the quality, purity and sterility of the device or of the materials used in its manufacture; - (c) the design of the device, including its performance characteristics, principles of operation and specifications of materials, energy source, software or accessories; and - (d) the intended use/indication for use of the device, including any new or extended use, any addition or deletion of a contra-indication for the device, and any change to the period used to establish its expiry date - 295 A significant change typically may: - Result in risks to the patient not previously identified - Increase the probability of existing hazards occurring
+A significant change (refer to definition of "significant change") means any change that could reasonably be expected to affect the safety and/or performance/effectiveness of a medical device or its conformity with the essential principles.

+- 280 Significant changes can include changes to any of the following: - 281 (a) the manufacturing process, facility or equipment; - (b) the manufacturing quality control procedures, including the methods, tests, reference or procedures used to control the quality, purity and sterility of the device or of the materials used in its manufacture; - (c) the design of the device, including its performance characteristics, principles of operation and specifications of materials, energy source, software or accessories; and - (d) the intended use/indication for use of the device, including any new or extended use, any addition or deletion of a contra-indication for the device, and any change to the period used to establish its expiry date - A significant change typically may: - Result in risks to the patient not previously identified - Increase the probability of existing hazards occurring

-298 Alter the presentation of existing or new risks to the user (this can involve 299 labelling changes or new indications for use) 300 301 A non-significant change that will not affect safety and/or performance/effectiveness of the medical device.
-302 303 304 305 6.2 Tools to Assess Changes and the Way of Reporting 306 The following section presents flowcharts to assist manufacturers when assessing whether a change is considered a "significant change" which may need to be reported to the RA.
-307 308 309 The main flowchart is a generalized discussion of the broad principles that can be used to determine if a change would affect the safety and/or performance/effectiveness of a Medical 310 311 Device, In Vitro Diagnostic (IVD) Medical Device and Software as a Medical Device.
-312 313 Flowchart A to F details specific questions and answers to assist in determining if a change is 314 considered significant or non-significant.
-The accompanying discussions and flowcharts are 315 intended to define the processes used to categorise the change.
-316 317 318 The following flowcharts are given in Appendix 1.
-319 320 Main Flowchart: General Changes made to Medical Devices and In Vitro Diagnostic (IVD) Medical Devices 321 322 Flowchart A: Changes in Manufacturing Processes, Facility and/or Quality Management System (including QC) for Medical Devices and In 323 Vitro Diagnostic (IVD) Medical Devices 324 325 Flowchart B: Changes in Design for Medical Devices and In Vitro Diagnostic • 326 (IVD) Medical Devices 327 Flowchart C: Changes to Sterilisation Facility and its Process and/or Quality • 328 Management System 329 Changes to Software for Medical Devices Flowchart D: • 330 Flowchart E1: Changes in Materials for Medical Devices 331 Flowchart E2: Changes in Materials for In Vitro Diagnostic (IVD) Medical • 332 Devices 333 Flowchart F: Changes to Labelling of Medical Devices and In Vitro Diagnostic • 334 (IVD) Medical Devices 335 336 337
+Alter the presentation of existing or new risks to the user (this can involve 293 294 labelling changes or new indications for use) 295 A non-significant change is any change that has little or no potential to affect the safety and/or 296 performance/effectiveness of the medical device.
+297 Tools to Assess Changes and the Way of Reporting 298 6.2 299 The following section presents flowcharts to assist manufacturers when assessing whether a 300 change is considered a "significant change" which may need to be reported to the RA.
+301 The main flowchart is a generalized discussion of the broad principles that can be used to 302 determine if a change would affect the safety and/or performance/effectiveness of a Medical 303 Device, In Vitro Diagnostic (IVD) Medical Device and Software as a Medical Device.
+304 Flowchart A to F details specific questions and answers to assist in determining if a change is 305 considered significant or non-significant.
+The accompanying discussions and flowcharts are 306 intended to define the processes used to categorise the change.
+307 308 The following flowcharts are given in Appendix 1.
+309 Main Flowchart: General Changes made to Medical Devices and In Vitro Diagnostic 310 (IVD) Medical Devices 311 Flowchart A: Changes in Manufacturing Processes, Facility and/or Quality Management System (including QC) for Medical Devices and In 312 313 Vitro Diagnostic (IVD) Medical Devices 314 Flowchart B: Changes in Design for Medical Devices and In Vitro Diagnostic 315 (IVD) Medical Devices 316 Flowchart C: Changes to Sterilisation Facility and its Process and/or Quality • 317 Management System Changes to Software for Medical Devices 318 Flowchart D: • 319 • Flowchart E1: Changes in Materials for General Medical Devices 320 Flowchart E2: Changes in Materials for In Vitro Diagnostic (IVD) Medical • 321 Devices 322 Flowchart F: Changes to Labelling of Medical Devices and In Vitro Diagnostic (IVD) Medical Devices 323 324

-338 7.0 Reporting of Changes
+325 7.0 Reporting of Changes